Gwanghwamun: 2006–2010 restoration

 However, cracks in the wooden plate were showing by early November, where a long vertical crack is visible on the left side of Hanja character "光" and beneath "門" in the middle.
 The Cultural Heritage Administration (CHA) blamed the dry autumn weather for the contraction of the wood, but experts differs on that an immature pine board was used to meet the deadline for completion and that the wood had not dried properly.
 After many debates, a repair to the cracks was made, and the panel at CHA concluded in December 2010 that it should be replaced, hence the Government commissioned a new name plate.
 13 wooden boards for the new signboard were cut in September 2011 and have since undergone a natural drying process in Gangwon Province.
 However, in a survey of 5,000 people conducted by the Cultural Heritage Administration, 58.7 percent responded that the inscription should be in Hangul while 41.3 percent opted Hanja.
 The long-lost 1395 original was written in Hanja.
 A majority of experts consulted thought the sign should be carved as the original had been.

+Gwanghwamun underwent a minor renovation project in 2023, with the name plate was reworked as black field and golden characters.
+While the Woldae (월대) in front the gate was restored as well.

+Description

+Its ceiling is painted to depict pairs of fenghuang (mythological birds), longma (mythological dragon horses), and turtles.
+It has a statue of a xiezhi (haetae) in front of it; the legendary animal is believed to guard against fire and evil spirits.